 High Debt Loads: Those with a high DTI ratio, which is often a barrier to conventional loans, can explore Non qualified mortgage options.
 These loans allow for greater flexibility regarding the ratio of debt to income.

 Unique Properties: Non-QM loans can accommodate borrowers seeking to finance properties that don’t meet the criteria for traditional loans, such as mixed-use buildings or homes requiring renovation.
+Some Non QM lenders are offering a non owner occupied HELOC for borrowers looking to cash out on their investment properties.

 Are Non Qualified Mortgages Considered High Risk?